-Many workers are now telecommuters who perform their jobs at home, and others often use their PDAs (personal digital assistants) to conduct business while on the go.
+Many workers are now telecommuters who perform their jobs at home, and others often use their personal digital assistants (PDAs) to conduct business while on the go.
 The most common PDA is a smartphone (such as an iPhone, Galaxy, Droid, or a BlackBerry).
 A typical PDA includes a calendar, address book, and task-listing programs; more advanced PDAs often allow for wireless connection to the Internet and have built-in MP3 players.
-Smartphones are mobile phones with advanced capabilities, much like a mini PC.
-They include e-mail and Web-browsing features, and most have a built-in keyboard or an external USB keyboard (see Exhibit 1.2).
+Smartphones are mobile phones with advanced capabilities, much like a mini-PC.
+They include e-mail and Webbrowsing features, and most have a built-in keyboard or an external USB keyboard (see Exhibit 1.2).
 Increasingly, tablet computers, such as iPads, are being used as PDAs.
 These tablets come with apps (small programs) for common applications, and they can improve the user's efficiency.
-The information box below highlights several popular applications of smartphones.
+The information box "Smartphones Everywhere and for Everything" highlights several popular applications of smartphones.

 The Internet is used for all kinds of activities, from shopping to learning to working.
 Search engines and broadband communication bring information to your desktop in seconds.
 The Internet is also used for social purposes.
-With social networking sites-such
+With social networking sites-such as Facebook, Twitter, Google+, LinkedIn, and Foursquare-you can connect